Jim Butcher: Audiobooks and games

 Storm Front was released in July 2002 as an unabridged eight-CD set, with an unabridged nine-CD set of Fool Moon following in August 2003.
 The Grave Peril audiobook shipped as an unabridged 10-CD set on October 28, 2004, with a free T-shirt bundled with all purchases before December 26, 2004.
 Summer Knight was released March 31, 2007.

 Butcher was friends with some of the founders of Evil Hat Productions since before they began designing games, and his agent Jennifer Jackson suggested that they might be able to design a role-playing game based on his Dresden Files novels; Butcher contacted Evil Hat who agreed to develop and publish The Dresden Files Roleplaying Game.
-On December 16, 2004 Butcher also inked a deal with Evil Hat Productions to release the game.
+On December 16, 2004, Butcher also signed a deal with Evil Hat Productions to release the game.
 The game uses a modified ruleset from Evil Hat's acclaimed Fate RPG.

 Television series

 Television writer and producer Morgan Gendel optioned The Dresden Files in June 2003, paving the way for a film or television release of the series.
 On April 5, 2004, Sci Fi announced production of a two-hour backdoor pilot film of The Dresden Files based on the events of Storm Front in conjunction with Lions Gate Television and Saturn Films, with Nicolas Cage and Norm Golightly set to executive produce.
 Gendel was listed to write and executive produce the television series, along with Anthony Peckham.
 Initially, Harry Dresden was listed as "Erik" Dresden, but by the end of 2004 the name had been canned in early drafts of the pilot in favor of Harry.

 On October 5, 2005, Variety reported that the television project had been officially greenlit by Sci Fi, with Hans Beimler and Robert Wolfe coming on board as executive producers with Cage, Golightly, and Gendel.
 Production of the pilot took place in Toronto, and the original intent was to air the pilot movie in the summer of 2006.
 In November, the Sci Fi Wire released casting details for the series, with Paul Blackthorne cast as Harry Dresden over James Marsters, who turned down the opportunity to audition because he was unwilling to relocate from Los Angeles.
 In May 2006, Sci Fi announced an initial purchase of eleven episodes of The Dresden Files and a January 2007 premiere of the two-hour pilot movie.
-However, the two-hour pilot was not shown, and the show premiered on January 21, 2007 with the episode Birds of a Feather, originally intended to be the third episode.
 The show garnered mixed reviews.

 After the season one finale aired on April 15, 2007, fans began a letter campaign in an attempt to have the show renewed.
 Sci Fi decided not to continue production on The Dresden Files the following August.